Roasted butternut squash recipe is a breeze to make and incredibly tasty and nutritious too. It took me just one hour from start to finish.

 Pluck one or two and, on the way past the herb garden pick a few sprigs of thyme.

-Otherwise it's off to the grocer; right now, in season, a pocket of seven butternut cost 24-rands in South Africa; that is about two dollars.
-It is wise to eat these foods when they are in season.
+it's off to the grocer; right now, in season, a pocket of seven

 Cut one or two in half and spoon out the seeds.
 Note the deep orange colour of your fruit; this is one of the richest sources of beta and other carotenes.
 These are some of the most important phytonutrients in your diet; amongst other things they are the precursors to vitamin A.

-You can collect and lightly roast those seeds by the way; they are very nutritious, but it is a time-consuming business.
-I'm fascinated by the way our hens fight over them; it is just one of the reasons why our free range eggs have naturally golden orange yolks.
+the way our hens fight over them; it is just one of the reasons why our

 It's low in carbohydrate and perfect if you are following our modified Banting diet[2]; and full of fibre to keep your colon happy.
-Definitely do not discard the fibrous layer just below the skin; that is where the prebiotics lie that feed the all-important microbiome living happily in the gut.
+Definitely do not discard the fibrous layer just below the skin; that is where the prebiotics lie that feed the all-important microbiome living joyfully in the gut.

 This incidentally proved a good moment for a maths lesson.
 My granddaughter appeared at my elbow and was asking about the roasted butternut squash recipe that she had just enjoyed.
 Four halves make two of the fruit; not an easy concept for a seven-year old.
 How much interaction do you have with the little people in your life?
-It is what gives us elderly folk a reason to keep living.
-Family is important is a central theme in our love of life.

 The Japanese call it ikigai; a central theme in all five of the Blue Zones of the world where ten times as many folk live to fit and active old age.